martinvonz/jj/docs/config.md

 * magenta
 * cyan
 * white
+* default

-They each come in a bright version too, e.g. "bright red".
+All of them but "default" come in a bright version too, e.g. "bright red".
+The "default" color can be used to override a color defined by a parent style (explained below).

 If you use a string value for a color, as in the example above, it will be used for the foreground color.
 You can also set the background color, or make the